bitforge/yago_ar_button/README.md

 }
 ```

-If you want to style further details, you need to customize the code and deploy Genie Button yourself.
+If you want to style further details, you need to customize the code and deploy Yago Button yourself.

 # Development